Understanding Stress

 4. Effective Ways to Manage Stress

-✓ Adopt a healthy lifestyle, i.e. maintain sufficient sleep, perform regular physical activities, adopt a balanced diet, cultivate leisure activities, as well as abstain from smoking and drinking
+✓ Adopt a healthy lifestyle, i.e. sufficient sleep, regular physical activities, balanced diet, cultivating interests, as well as abstinence from smoking and drinking

 ✓ Set realistic expectation, learn time management and problem solving skills